smoxy-io/news-github-pages/source/tech/2024-11-16-hotelverse-secures-63-million-to-expand.md

 cover:
 draft: false
 top: false
-preview: Hotelverse, a hotel technology company specializing in creating “digital twins” of hotel properties, has secured $6.3 million in Series A funding.
-The round was led by GED Conexo Ventures, with participation from Faraday Venture Partners, [...]
+preview: "Hotelverse, a hotel technology company specializing in creating “digital twins” of hotel properties, has secured $6.3 million in Series A funding.
+The round was led by GED Conexo Ventures, with participation from Faraday Venture Partners, [...]"
 type: post
 hide: false
 toc: false